aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 [NVIDIA BioNeMo](https://nvidia.github.io/bionemo-framework/) is a generative AI platform for drug discovery that simplifies and accelerates the training of models using your own data.
 BioNeMo provides researchers and developers a fast and easy way to build and integrate state-of-the-art generative AI applications across the entire drug discovery pipeline—from target identification to lead optimization—with AI workflows for 3D protein structure prediction, de novo design, virtual screening, docking, and property prediction.

 The BioNeMo framework facilitates centralized model training, optimization, fine-tuning, and inferencing for protein and molecular design.
 Researchers can build and train foundation models from scratch at scale, or use pre-trained model checkpoints provided with the BioNeMo Framework for fine-tuning for downstream tasks.
-Currently, BioNeMo supports models such as ESM1nv, ESM2nv, ProtT5nv, DNABERT, OpenFold, EquiDock, DiffDock, and MegaMolBART.
-To read more about BioNeMo, visit the documentation page.
+Currently, BioNeMo supports biomolecular AI architectures that can be scaled to billions of parameters, such as BERT, Striped Hyena, along with models such as ESM-2, Evo-2, and Geneformer.

 ### Architecture overview